con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > yang dang yang du gsungs pa gang / /
 >> 	12c byung ba] VM; 'byung ba NG

-Which by the buddhas of the past were taught,
+Taught by the buddhas of the aeons past,
-And will be taught again by those to come;
+And to be taught by buddhas yet to come;
-And which today's fully awakened ones
+And taught not once but time and time again
-Proclaim not once but many times over; (12)
+By all the buddhas of the present time; (12)

 > māyājālamahātantre yā cāsmin saṃpragīyate |